 We accept prerequisite courses from any institution that is regionally accredited.

 All prerequisites may be completed at a community college, except for the upper-division basic science requirement.
-It is also strongly recommended that Human or Mammalian Anatomy with lab and Human or Mammalian Physiology with lab be completed at a 4-yr institution and at the upper division level.

 Our most competitive applicants take multiple upper division courses.

 Yes.
 We recommend that you consider consultation with your academic advisor or our admissions advisors and consider the level and rigor of the course.

 We understand that a variety of factors may contribute to low academic performance in courses.
 We certainly consider your GPA, but we will also consider the rigor of coursework, trend of grades and more.

 You can respond to the following question in the PTCAS application to provide context related to periods of lower academic performance: ‘Does my academic record accurately portray my capabilities?’

 It may be useful to use a GPA calculator to calculate your cumulative GPA.
 It may also be useful to figure out how many courses you would need to take to boost your GPA.

 Yes, PTCAS combines all grades using transcripts from all institutions to calculate GPA’s.